Holistic Weight Loss: A Gentle Mind-Body Approach

 Emotional eating is one of the most misunderstood aspects of weight loss.

 It is often framed as a lack of discipline.
-In reality, emotional eating is frequently a nervous-system strategy.
-Food can become comfort when the system is overwhelmed, grounding when life feels uncertain, or relief when emotional energy is depleted.
+In reality, it is frequently a nervous-system strategy.

 Emotional Eating Explained: Why We Eat Without Hunger